POETSII/pml/doc/manual.md

 ### Configuration File Format

 `pml` supports different programming models through the use of application templates.
-The interpretation of the configuration file is done entirely by the template -- the tool does not do anything with the configuration file beyond loading it, examining the `template` field, loading the respective template then passing it configuration values (and the graph instance) through Jinja's context.
-This is intentional as it means the tool can be extended to support a rich variety of programming models by adding template files (as opposed to modifying tool source code).
-The upshot however is that the configuration file format is not fixed and will vary depending on choice of template.
-In general, templates will maintain as much similarity between configuration file structures as possible.
+Interpreting the configuration file is done entirely by the template -- the tool does not do anything beyond loading the configuration file, examining its `template` field, loading the respective template then passing configuration values (and the graph instance) through Jinja's context to the template.
+This is intentional as it means the tool can be extended to support a rich variety of programming models by adding template files instead of modifying tool source code.
+Different templates may require slightly-different configuration files but the general structure will always be similar.

 At the moment, a single template `simple` is supported, which requires the following minimum application configuration: